Accessible Information Standard

 All organisations that provide NHS or adult social care must follow the Accessible Information Standard by law.
 The Accessible Information Standard tells organisations how they should make sure that patients and service users and their carers and parents can access and understand the information they are given.

-It aims to ensure that people who have a disability, impairment or sensory loss get information that they can access and understand, and any communication support that they need.
+The aim of the Accessible Information Standard is to make sure that people who have a disability, impairment or sensory loss get information that they can access and understand, and any communication support that they need.
 This includes making sure that people get information in different formats if they need it, for example in large print, braille, easy read or via email.

 The Accessible Information Standard also tells organisations how they should make sure that people get any support with communication that they need, for example support from a British Sign Language (BSL) interpreter, deafblind manual interpreter or an advocate.